dev0T/DwK-2025/log_output/README.md

 ## K8s

 After creating a cluster, make sure the k8s node has the `/tmp/kube` folder present by running:

 `docker exec k3d-k3s-default-agent-0 mkdir -p /tmp/kube`

+Create the namespace for the services:

+`kubectl create namespace exercises`

 To run the services, run the following command on log-output folder: